 wish to thank each and everyone for their gifts to the “LIFE SHOP”.
 When bringing in goods for the LIFE SHOP, can they be clearly marked with “LIFE” on the outside of the plastic bag.
 Small items of furniture will also be welcome, but please contact the Life Shop direct for collection.
 Please DO NOT place small furniture in the Cloister for collection.

 Our Diocesan advisors have informed us that legacies left in wills, directly to the parish, should really be directed to the registered charity.
 The Roman Catholic Diocese of Nottingham is the registered charity.
 The advice given, is to encourage parishioners contemplating leaving a legacy via their will to their parish, and to make sure the parish will be the beneficiary , is to direct the legacy to the Registered Charity - the Roman Catholic Diocese of Nottingham with strict instruction that it is (in our case) for the parish of Our Lady of Victories, Market Harborough.

 VOLUNTEERS FOR TORCH:

 Torch Trust is an international Christian Mission that aims to help people with sightless to discover faith in Christ and live fulfilling Christian lives.
 They are continually developing their service for blind and partially sighted people and as a result the volunteer needs are also changing.
 Perhaps you know someone who has recently retired and is looking to use their gifts and skills, honed in the workplace, in a new avenue.
 Or perhaps you know someone who has been long termed unemployed, volunteering can help to raise self esteem and build new skills that can go on the CV with a view of getting back into work.

 "The Lord's Day" -

-Weekly Newsletter of the Watermead Apostolate: http://www.watermead-apostolate.com/lords_day.html
+Weekly Newsletter of the Watermead Apostolate: https://www.watermead-apostolate.co.uk/the-lords-day

 NEWS ITEMS FOR THE WEBSITE: